tensory/HowToGit/README.md

 Assuming that all went fine, do your merge!

 __Just FYI:__ By default, git will automatically commit your merged branch.
 You can disable that, but it's fine most of the time.
 This merge attempt may open up your default command-line text editor, most likely vi or vim, and ask you to write a comment describing the merge.
 It will put some not-very-helpful text in there by default.
 You can edit the auto-comment to make it more descriptive.
-You will have to finish the merge by exiting vim with `:wq` or `:q!`.
+You will have to finish the merge by exiting vim with `:wq`.
 I just wanted to point this out so that you're not too startled by the context change.

 `$ git merge edit-readme-file`

 Write your commit message and type `:wq` (colon w q, Enter).
-That's the vi quit command, not a git thing.
+That's the vi command to save-and-quit, not a git thing.

 So, you've "staged" and "committed" the branch files by doing the merge, so we come to the final step: